edmBernard/pybind11_opencv_numpy/Readme.md

 # pybind11_opencv_numpy

 Binding between cv::Mat and np.array.
 And a small code example of how it work.
-The code work for `OpenCV 2.4`, `OpenCV 3+` and `OpenCV 4+`
+The code work for `OpenCV 3+` and `OpenCV 4+`

 The code in this repository create a simple binding, function in c++ are implemented in [`tests/cpp/test.cpp`](tests/cpp/test.cpp) file and python script that use them are in the tests folder like [`tests/test_binding.py`](tests/test_binding.py).